luntergroup/smcsmc/docs/source/getting_started.rst

       'o':                    'smcsmc_output'
    }

-We directly use this dictionary with the :code:`run_smcsmc` command, which takes as its only arguement a dictionary of arguements.
+We directly use this dictionary with the :code:`run_smcsmc` command, which takes as its only argument a dictionary of arguments.

 .. code-block:: python